Mismatched Rate-Distortion Theory: Ensembles, Bounds, and General Alphabets: Introduction

 Our analysis will be based on the method of types \cite{Csi98}.
 For a given type $P_U$ (i.e., a possible empirical distribution with block length $n$), we let $\Tc^n(P_U)$ denote the set of sequences $\uv$ whose empirical distribution is $P_U$, and similarly for joint types.
 For a fixed sequence $\uv$ whose empirical distribution matches the marginal of some joint type $P_{UX}$, we let $\Tc_{\uv}^n(P_{UX})$ denote the set of all $\xv$ sequences such that $(\uv,\xv)$ has joint empirical distribution $P_{UX}$.
 The marginals of a joint distribution $P_{UX}$ are written as $P_U$ and $P_X$.

 The set of distributions on a given alphabet is denoted by $\Pc(\cdot)$, and the set of types is denoted by $\Pc_n(\cdot)$.
-Logarithms and information quantities have base $e$ except in the examples, where base 2 is used.
+Logarithms and information quantities have base $e$ except where stated otherwise.
 We make use of the binary entropy function $H_2(a)$ (i.e., the entropy with probabilities $(a,1-a)$) and the ternary entropy function $H_3(a,b)$ (i.e., the entropy with probabilities $(a,b,1-a-b)$).